About

 • Post-graduate Certificate in Sport Social Work from the University of Michigan

-• Licensed in Oregon, Washington, Idaho, Montana, Utah, and Texas
+• Licensed in Oregon, Washington, Idaho, Montana, Wyoming, Utah, and Texas

-I provide support through a nervous system lens with a trauma informed approach.
-My practice draws on a variety of therapeutic modalities including Somatic Experiencing, Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and Narrative Therapy to support folks in achieving improved health and well-being.
+I provide support through a nervous system lens with a trauma-focused approach.
+My practice draws on a variety of body-based therapeutic modalities including Somatic Experiencing, EMDR, Pain Reprocessing Therapy, and Polyvagal Theory.
+I am also trained in Cognitive Behavioral Therapy, however in my clinical experience the most significant changes occur when we get out of our head and into our bodies.

 In addition to clinical training, I am a former mountain biking & hiking guide who has expanded outdoor activities to include rock climbing, ice climbing, mountaineering, skiing, cycling, and trail running.
 I’ve finished (and gloriously DNF’d) multiple ultramarathons, including distances of 50K, 50M, 100M, and 200M.
-I’ve maintained Wilderness First Responder certification since 2006, and I’ve completed avalanche education including AIARE Level 1, AIARE Avalanche Rescue, and AAI Avalanche Rec Level 2.
+I’ve maintained Wilderness First Responder certification since 2006, and I’ve completed avalanche education including AIARE Level 1, AIARE Avalanche Rescue, and AAI Avalanche Recreation Level 2.
+I am an active volunteer with the Gallatin County Sheriff’s Department Search and Rescue.

 — MY WHY —

-I have often been met with confusion, novelty, or exclamations of "I just don't get it" or "It takes a special person" when I talk about my love of pursuing ultramarathon races, big mountain objectives, or my professional work of providing crisis intervention, counseling, and trauma informed care.
+I have often been met with confusion or exclamations of "I just don't get it" or "It takes a special person" when I talk about my love of pursuing ultramarathon races, big mountain objectives, or my professional work of providing crisis intervention, counseling, and trauma-focused care.

 Why would I actively place myself in situations that are uncomfortable, stressful, or potentially dangerous?